Patience-Fuglo/Book-Records-App/server/README.md

 # Reading Club Booking App

-The Reading Club Booking App is a web application designed for avid readers who love to engage in book clubs and literary events.
+The Reading Club Booking App is a web application designed for readers who love to engage in book clubs and literary events.
 It provides a platform for users to discover reading clubs, book discussions, and author events in their area, make bookings, and manage their reading club memberships.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).